wp-plugins/wptouch/readme.txt

 == What's New ==

+= Version 1.9.2.2 =
+* Fixed issue where mobile switch to regular theme was always zoomed in and required refresh
+* Fixed issue where pages changed from published to unpublished still showed in the WPtouch menu
+* Fixed issue where 'Load More Entries' caused blank page or other issues.
+WPtouch now detect possible issues and defaults to pagination
+* WPtouch now loads minified versions of its CSS and JS for the theme, speeding up load times

 = Version 1.9.2.1 =
 * Added check for wp-load.php before attempting ajax comments.
 Should fix WP comment posting issues.
 Working on better Disqus and Intense Debate support as well.
 * Removed 'Find in this page' button, until bugs are resolved
-* Now WPtouch will not hide addressbar on single post pages, for readers on slower connections (page won't awkwardly bump them to the top when reading an article)
+* Now WPtouch will not hide mobileSafari addressbar on single post pages, for readers on slower connections (page won't awkwardly bump them to the top when reading an article)

 = Version 1.9.2 =
 * Fixed bug where WPtouch admin would report that CURL wasn't installed even if it was